cn0047/stash/ed/tdd.md

 Fixture - is the fixed state that exists at the start of a test.
 ````

+Test must be written in format: Arrange - Act - Assert.

 Better to use stubbing widely for large-scale components and subsystems,
 but less for the components at the programming language level,
 at this level, we generally prefer mocking.